Accounts Receivable Audit Procedures

-The European Council Directive requires all EU members to afford the same legal status to electronic invoice processes as they do paper invoice processes (since the 1st January 2013).
+Since January 1st 2013, the European Council Directive requires all EU members to afford the same legal status to electronic invoice processes as they do paper invoice processes.
 As a result of this, e-invoices must have associated data guaranteeing the authenticity of origin, integrity of content and legibility of the invoice made accessible for auditing purposes.

-Electronic invoicing systems, as a consequence of these requirements, provide easy access to e-invoicing, invoicing histories and associated documents.
+Electronic invoicing systems, as a consequence of these requirements, provide easy access to e-invoicing, invoicing histories and supporting documentation.
 Typically, this enables large-scale extraction and presentation of records for auditing purposes.
 Building an audit trail has become far easier as a result.

 When electronic invoicing is done well, there should be full traceability of communication flow and engagement from customers with communications and associated invoicing processes.
-Every point of contact and system engagement should leave a trace that can be used to determine the status of payment and/or awareness of payment requirements – supporting associated AR actions to bring the cash in to the business, and auditing this process.
+Every point of contact, and system engagement, should leave a trace that can be used to determine the status of payment, and/or awareness of payment requirements, supporting associated AR actions to bring the cash in to the business, and the auditing of this process.

 Easy risk assessment for auditing requirements

-- Checking allowance for doubtful accounts reflects previous bad debt experience
+- Checking the allowance for doubtful accounts reflects previous bad debt experience.

 Beyond the audit trail – real-time visibility of invoicing progress

 The benefits of e-invoicing in facilitating audit processes, such as audit trail generation, is clear.
 A related benefit, more valuable in a day-to-day context, is the ability to have a real-time view of invoicing and, in the case of an EIPP solution, payment processes.

-Leading e-invoicing platforms, such as Corcentric EIPP, emphasize the use of pull communications (rather than push communications) – meaning that customers are encouraged to click through from communications to an online portal to find their invoicing information.
+Leading e-invoicing platforms, such as Corcentric EIPP, emphasize the use of pull communications (rather than push communications) – meaning that customers are encouraged to click through from communications to an online portal to access their invoices.
 This enables users to be tracked as they access their invoicing information and take any actions via the portal – e.g. acknowledging receipt of invoice, intention to pay or payment.

-This online tracking provides AR departments and credit controllers that ability to quickly identify the status of specific invoices and accounts.
-This real-time information can feed into management dashboards and be used to both track and improve business cash flow.
+This online tracking provides AR departments and credit controllers with the ability to quickly determine the status of specific invoices and accounts.
+Real-time information can then feed into management dashboards and be used to both track and improve business cash flow.

 Audit trail for document distribution

-With systems designed to track and record which documents were sent to whom, when, and were engaged with in what specific way, this provides a detailed audit trail for sensitive documents.
+With systems designed to track and record which which documents were sent to whom, when, and how they were engaged with, this provides a detailed audit trail for all types of sensitive documents.

-Whether businesses need to meet compliance requirements of Sarbanes-Oxley, or other mandates to preserve records and interactions for a number of years, electronic records are a far easier format to store both documents and map the relation between these and communications involving them.
+Whether businesses need to meet compliance requirements of Sarbanes-Oxley, or other mandates to preserve records and interactions for a number of years, electronic records are a far easier format to store documents, and map the relation between these and the communications relating to them.